 What does it mean to have a “good” online reputation?

 Ratings matter, of course.
-So how come your business has a 5-star average but no one’s come through the door except a large gust of wind and a FedEx employee delivering the copy of Crime and Punishment you ordered to kill time while waiting to get new customers?
+So how come your business has a 5-star Google customer reviews average but no one’s come through the door except a large gust of wind and a FedEx employee delivering the copy of Crime and Punishment you ordered to kill time while waiting to get new customers?

-Understand what customers look for in online customer reviews.
+Understand what customers look for in Google customer reviews.

 Impressive as 5 stars initially appear, as customers become increasingly reliant on reviews to make purchasing decisions, they get pickier about whom to trust.
 Several components determine the direction of the consumer decision journey.

 After star ratings, review quantity is the second most important factor forming a consumer’s opinion of a business.
 Most people feel comfortable with businesses that have at least 7 to 10 customer reviews.
 Okay, so just stack up 7 positive reviews and you’re golden, right?
 Not necessarily.